The Rules of Charity: Characters

 Monty - Loretta's father, late 40s.
 Monty is very intelligent and handsome, he also has cerebral palsy, but is only slightly impaired in his speech.
 Monty keeps a journal, which Paz wants to use in her documentary.
 He also uses a wheelchair.

 Horace Arby - An unemployed former security bouncer who falls in love with Loretta.
 He eventually comes to live with her, until she kicks him out.

 LH (later Mr. Millicent) - The superintendent of Loretta and Monty's apartment building, mid-40s.
 LH is attracted to Monty, but is in a relationship with Paz/Joyce.
 Once he starts dating her, he finds religion and becomes a fanatic.

 Paz (later Joyce) - The daughter of the owner of the building in which Loretta and Monty live.
 Early 30s.
 She is a documentary filmmaker who wants to make a film about Monty's struggle as a disabled person.

+Theatre and disability has grown as a movement and portrayal of characters like these characters is subject to greater scrutiny, as disabled actors are more commonly authentically cast, reclaiming disabled stories, bringing authenticity, subtext and postmodern perspective of disability in performance.

 Playwright

-John Belluso (1969-2006) was a well-established young American playwright whose works focused on the life of people with disabilities in modern America, and how they navigated a world that was generally set against them.
+John Belluso (1969–2006) was a well-established young American playwright whose works focused on the life of people with disabilities in modern America, and how they navigated a world that was generally set against them.
 Belluso had Camurati-Englemann Disease and used a wheelchair.
 He believed that disability created a perfect mindset for a person to have a yearning to make theatre - as someone who is often looked at and scrutinized by society, he felt that it was a natural feeling for a person to want to turn that mirror back on society, and he chose to do so by creating theatre.
 The Rules of Charity, like most of Belluso's work, explores what it means to be disabled or marginalized in modern American society.
 Belluso was an advocate for writers, playwrights, and artists with disabilities, and used his own personal experience to deepen and drive his own work.

 As a young playwright, John Belluso worked with the New Dramatists, connecting with his fellow contemporary playwrights (for example, the playwright Tony Kushner) and making an impression during his unfortunately short career that impacted many.

-Production History
+Production history

-Premiere Production
+Premiere production

-The premiere production of The Rules of Charity opened on April 23, 2005, at the Magic Theatre in San Francisco, California.
+The premiere production of The Rules of Charity opened on April 23, 2005, at the Magic Theatre in San Francisco.
 The production was directed by Chris Smith and featured Arwen Anderson, Gabriel Marin, David Warren Keith, Andrew Hurteau, and Sally Clawson.

-Off-Broadway Production
+Off-Broadway production

 The Off-Broadway production of The Rules of Charity ran from May 26, 2007, to July 24, 2007.
-It was presented by Theatre by the Blind at the Lion Theatre in New York, New York.
+It was presented by Theatre by the Blind at the Lion Theatre in New York City.
 The production was directed by Ike Schambelan and featured Gregg Mozgala, Christopher Hurt, Pamela Sabaugh, Brian Bielawski, Nicholas Viselli, Hollis Hamilton, and George Ashiotis.